 She lived in Pilisvörörsvár, and offered her services to the PPCU Faculty of Humanities in Piliscsaba.
 She actually got a call-back from the university and started teaching translation techniques.

-The next year she managed to start a literary translation course.
+The following year she managed to start a literary translation course.
 At first there were only two of these, but then the number of courses held grew to five and the rest is history.

 Her Aims

-She said she wanted to transfer knowledge to her students in a way, which then would benefit them trhoughout their lives.
-She lays a strong emphasis on theoritcal studies, but does it from a praxiological point of view.
-Praxiology based on theory and the loveable manner she uses to teach translation techniques made her the mentor of a number of translation students, who later pursued a carreer in translation.
-She believes that along language competencies, one must learn localization, stylistic know-how and other cultural competencies must be acquired to become a successful translator.
+She said she wanted to transfer knowledge to her students in a way which then would benefit them throughout their lives.
+She lays a strong emphasis on translation theory, but does it from a praxiological point of view.
+Praxiology based on theory and the loveable manner she uses to teach translation techniques made her the mentor of a number of translation students who later pursued a carreer in translation.
+She firmly believes that one must learn the know-hows of translation as language competency in itself cannot suffice when it comes to translating a text.
 She also emphasizes the need to become a good critic and the need to know our mother tongues thoroughly.

-(I remember we got our translations back fully revised, filled with more red, than black ink, but everybody was fascinated how good our texts became after having listened to the careful revision.)
+(I remember we got our translations back fully revised, with words struck through and underlined, but everybody was fascinated how good our texts became after the careful revision.)

 The Need for Translation Studies

 Ágnes Somló saw that the literary scene degraded a great deal after the regime change.
-Her primary concern was to educate a new wave of literary workers, mainly translators, who would then take the stage when the wind were to change.
+Her primary concern was to educate a new wave of literary workers, mainly translators, who would then take the stage when things would start turn to the better again.

-She firmly believes in the Tourian ideology, and says that speaking a second language proficiently cannot justify the sort of translation competence that she wanted to transfer to the younger generation.
-She advocated that translation is a profession, which requires long and hard work to get around.
-According to her, it was hard for others around her to realize it, but then they came around and now she is the proud head of the specialised literary translation training course.
+She firmly believes that solely speaking a foreign language is not enough to make a translator.
+She said that translation is actually a profession, which takes long and hard work to get around tenses.
+She added that her perspective was hard to push through in those times, but eventually she succeeded.

 Her Love Towards Africa